i1yaya/Chicken-Run/README.md

 # Chicken-Run 🐔

-**Chicken-Run** is an iOS app featuring exciting mini-games where you must help the chicken escape together.
+**Chicken-Run** is a SwiftUI mini-game where chickens must escape together.
 Built with **SwiftUI**, the app combines fun gameplay, smooth animations, and interactive challenges.

 ![Intro 0](Screenshots/intro0.png)